After 44 Years, Ken Davis Can Relax

 His retirement will be a bittersweet moment marking a new chapter.
 Ken Davis’ career in local banking really began as a teenager working summers as a cashier at the Annisquam Village Market.
 He didn’t know it at the time, but that job set the tone, teaching him to understand money, understand people, and appreciate the tight personal ties that make up a community.

-And there are many, many in Manchester, Magnolia, Beverly Farms, and Essex who would echo the sentiments of Slade and Sollosy.
+And there are many, many in Manchester, Magnolia, Beverly Farms, and Essex who would echo Sollosy's sentiments.
 People like Bruce Warren, who opened Laughing Gull a year before COVID with his wife Dede.
 Last year, the couple together won the Greater Cape Ann Chamber of Commerce’s Manchester Small Businessperson of the Year.

 “When we decided to pursue the idea of the Laughing Gull, then Essen, we turned to many resources.
 Chiefly, Ken Davis and Cape Ann Savings were, and continue to be, one of our most strategic business partners,” said Warren.
 “Ken was in our corner from the beginning, and Krystal was right there with him supporting us.”

-Now, these dinners come with big bragging rights for club members, and it’s no wonder that Kenny Davis’ pot roast (and the Portuguese sweet bread that goes with it) is so loved, since the recipe came from Kenny’s uncle Father Eugene Alves, who, for decades, served the priest at Gloucester’s Our Lady of Good Voyage Church.
+Now, these dinners come with big bragging rights for club members, and it’s no wonder that Kenny Davis’ pot roast (and the Portuguese sweet bread that goes with it) is so loved, since the recipe came from Kenny’s uncle, Father Eugene Alves, who served for decades as the priest at Gloucester’s Our Lady of Good Voyage Church.
 It’s become so popular that Kenny’s kitchen team was asked to reprise the meal for one of the Legion’s monthly dinners as well.

 For his part, Kenny says he prefers the lower key roles, so these dinners are just his style.
 And it’s something people report he does—volunteering for kitchen duty in charitable events—including helping with Rotary Club dinners and community service at the Open Door and Beverly Bootstraps.